PROCEDURE

 Rarely, outcomes may not fully align with patient expectations, and further surgical adjustment might be discussed.

-You may feel some pain and tenderness immediately after your otoplasty, which is entirely normal.
+Following your otoplasty in London, you may feel some pain and tenderness immediately after which is entirely normal.
 Mr Kshem Yapa may apply a long-acting anaesthetic to minimise pain and discomfort for an initial period of 3 to 5 hours to help.
 Subsequent pain, typically mild and significantly reduced after the first day, can be managed effectively with prescribed pain medication.

 A bulky dressing will be secured in place for the initial 3 days post-operation to keep gentle compression around your ear.
 Though some individuals find this dressing somewhat bothersome, understand that it’s important to facilitate healing.